willju-wangqian/ggpaintr/README.md

 ## Current Version

+#### version number: 0.0.9.5

+-   Updates:
+    -   introduced `paintr_obj` and `paintr()`, which use a grammar similar to `ggplot2` to specify and control all elements or pieces built in the shiny app
+    -   use one function to build reactivity of `color` or `fill` so that they can work with `paintr_plot_code`
+-   TODO:
+    -   documentations and dependencies
+    -   write-ups
+    -   download plot
+    -   test and finalize code then push to main

 #### version number: 0.0.9.4

 -   heuristics:
     -   parameters of handlers
     -   parameters of ui modules
     -   returns of handlers
--   changes apply to all plot_servers:
-    -   `code_container` to `result_container`
--   change theme ui structure so that it can be selected (the same thing for labs)
-    -   use list? then select? then taglist?
 -   TODO:
     -   documentations
-    -   icon position or size
+    -   [x] icon position or size
     -   writeup
         -   the concept of grammar of graphics
         -   why this package can be useful
         -   how to use the package
-    -   how to wrap up the part of scale_color
+    -   [x] how to wrap up the part of scale_color
     -   template?
     -   download plot
-    -   aes then comma
+    -   [x] aes then comma

 #### version number: 0.0.9.3